 There are several things you can do to help:

-- Stay upright after meals so that gravity is on your side.
+- Stay upright after meals so that gravity is on your side and helping you.

 - Eat small frequent meals (high volumes in the stomach will make things worse).